-B8.
-Blackburn Road.
-A large development, consisting of student accommodation, has recently been built at the end of this small road.
-Other sites on either side of this road are likely to be developed in the future.
-There is concern about access to these sites along a narrow cul-de-sac, which currently has parking on both sides, leading to congestion and gridlock.
-The road is clearly not capable of accommodating the parking and traffic needs being placed on it.
-Once the current developments are complete, proposals should be brought forward by Camden Council for a traffic free road for pedestrians/cyclists, as part of a new open, wide, car-free route between West End Lane and Finchley Road.
-Vehicle access to sites on Blackburn Road could be created though extending the O2 Centre service route, to provide a link to Finchley Road (this would involve blocking vehicle access from West End Lane, so as not to provide a new route between West End Lane and Finchley Road).
-In light of the sites' immediate proximity to public transport links, developments on this road should be classified as car-free.
+There is also concern about access to these sites along a narrow cul-de-sac, which currently has parking on both sides, leading to congestion and gridlock.
+The road is clearly not capable of accommodating the parking and traffic needs currently being placed on it.
+Once the developments mentioned below are completed, proposals should be brought forward by Camden Council for a review of access to this road.
+While the need for vehicle access to the properties on the road is noted, the preferred approach would be for a route giving priority to pedestrians and cyclists - as part of a wider scheme to provide an improved traffic-free route between West End Lane and the O2 Centre/Finchley Road.
+In light of Blackburn Road's immediate proximity to public transport links, residential developments on this road should be classified as car-free.

-Any development should also contribute towards improvements in public transport facilities in the area, particularly West Hampstead Underground & Overground stations (see Policy 6 & recommendations); contribute to new green/open space; provide new trees; provide an improved public realm and streetscape; and contribute to new or nearby community facilities.
+Any development on or close to Blackburn Road should therefore: contribute towards improvements in public transport facilities in the area, particularly the immediately adjacent West Hampstead Underground station (see Policy 6 & recommendations); contribute to new green/open space; provide new trees; provide an improved public realm and streetscape; and contribute to community facilities in the immediate area.